yakupkaplan/Data-Science-Machine-Learning-Bootcamp-/README.md

 # Data-Science-Machine-Learning-Bootcamp-

-Here you may find the studies that I've done during Data Science Machine Learning Bootcamp.
+Here you may find the notes and studies that I've done during Data Science Machine Learning Bootcamp.

 __Contents__: